IrtizaNasar/SerialBridge/README.md

 > [!IMPORTANT]
 > The `arduino-bridge.js` script is served **dynamically** by the Serial Bridge application. **You do NOT need to download or copy this file.** Just ensure the app is running and the port matches.

 **Note:** The Socket.IO URL should match your bridge server port (default: 3000).
-The active server URL is displayed in the Arduino Bridge application sidebar under "Server URL".
+The active server URL is displayed in the Serial Bridge application sidebar under "Server URL".

 <img width="275" alt="image" src="assets/docs/server-url.png" />